joedaws/chunktool/README.md

 # chunktool

-A command line interface (cli) for performing tedious tasks you may not want to do manually.
+A command line interface (cli) for breaking up strings into chunks.

 # Building